St George's Church, Benenden

 T: 01233 820100 M: 07766 711957 rev.ylva@gmail.com

-Scripture & Reflection: Sunday 14th April - The Third Sunday of Easter - and for the week ahead:
+Scripture & Reflection: Sunday 30th April - The Fifth Sunday of Easter - and for the week ahead:

 Scripture: